ThinkbotsAreFree/Birdy/README.md

     €1      execute value

     ?1      if value matches
-    !1      if v doesn't match
+    !1      if value doesn't match
     +       if message matches
-    -       if msg doesn't match
+    -       if message doesn't match
-    ;       stop skipping (end if)
+    ;       end if (stop skipping commands)
-    ,       skip condition-commands (or)
+    ,       or (skip condition-commands)

     @       on channel
     >       publish